PortalTelemedicina/fullstack-test/README.md

 >  * `Register` - The user must be able to register account
 >  * `Login` - The user must be able to log in into the application
 > 2. Products
->  * `Create/Update` - The user must be able to create/update products
+>  * `Create/Update/Delete` - The user must be able to create, update and delete products
 > 3. Orders
 >  * `Search` - The user must be able to filter orders by a interval of price and interval of creation date
 >  * `List` - The user must be able to see a list of orders